AnyChart/docs.anychart.com/Maps/DrillDown_maps/Methods.md

 ```
 {sample}Maps\_Drill\_Down\_Methods\_03{sample}

 In the sample above we've used the {api:anychart.core.MapPoint#getCurrentChart}.getCurrentChart(){api} method to define the current map.
-A custom function helps to print the whole path in the title of the chart.
+A custom function **printpath(path)** helps to print the whole path in the title of the chart.

 Using {api:anychart.charts.TreeMap#getDrilldownPath}.getDrilldownPath(){api}, we can make it easier to drill into any of the levels previous to the current one.
 That's where the Breadcrumbs help us.
 Look up the [Breadcrumbs article](Breadcrumbs) to know how they can be used with the described method.